Can Your Joints Predict the Weather?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 “Weather changes actually can affect chronic pain — specifically joint pain,” says Robert Bolash, MD, pain management specialist at Cleveland Clinic.

 There may not be great scientific proof, he notes, but the anecdotal evidence is significant.
-It has been reported for nearly 2,500 years.

 Scientists don’t agree on how weather causes pain.
 Many think it’s due to higher humidity accompanied by falling barometric pressure — the weight of air pressing on the Earth, and us.

 Decreasing pressure (which ushers in bad weather) means air presses less on our bodies.
 That allows tissues to swell slightly.
 It could be the enlarged tissue that irritates joints.

 Cooler temperatures don’t help.
 Cold can make muscles, ligaments and joints stiffer and more painful.

 But Dr. Bolash says it’s more the change in pressure, temperature and humidity that triggers discomfort.